Funding opportunity: Nesta has launched a £100k fund for ‘AI for Social Good‘ applications.

 This requires local councils like North Lanarkshire to work as part of a local Integration Authority, the intersection of local government with Healthcare, so that citizens are treated through a holistic model that blends their previously isolated departmental services into a single framework.

-The challenge is that actually many more organizations are ultimately involved in providing care services, such as Third Sector social organizations.
+This requires them to work collaboratively with local ‘Third Sector’ organizations, and it is this area where many challenges arise.
 How they are all unified into a single delivery unit is the overall goal, and where technology like AI can be applied in a powerful way.